mage-ai/mage-ai/README.md

     src="media/quick-demo.gif"
   />
 </kbd>

+### What does this do?
+The current version of Mage includes a data cleaning UI tool that can run locally on your laptop or can be hosted in your own cloud environment.

 ### Why should I use it?
 Using a data cleaning tool enables you to quickly visualize data quality issues,